Toggle menu

 How is my food waste collected?

 We collect your food waste at the same time as your refuse collection.
-Please leave your food waste bin, with the handle locked in the upright position, next to your refuse bins or bags by 6am on your bin collection day.
+Please leave your food waste bin, with the handle locked in the downward position, next to your refuse bins or bags by 6am on your bin collection day.

 What can I put in my caddy?